 This lesson discusses how to properly mark up text.
 With just a few exceptions, it does not discuss how to change the formatting or display of these elements.

 This is a task for CSS, a separate technology, which is not covered in this lesson.

-Modern browsers generally support three types of images: GIFs, JPEGs, and PNGs.
-The PNG and GIF are used for simple images such as drawings; whereas the JPEG format is used for more complicated images such as photographs.
+Modern browsers generally support three types of images: PNGs, GIFs, and JPEGs.
+PNGs and GIFs are generally used for simple images such as drawings; whereas JPEGs is used for more complicated images such as photographs.

 You have already worked with div elements to break out a block of content.
 But the <div> tag doesn't tell us anything about the content it contains.
 In this lesson, you will learn about semantic (i.e., logical and meaningful) block-level elements.